stevenagle/Spring-Boot-Demo/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## In-progress:

+- React front-end Fake Company site with a mock login portal
-- Conceptualizing how I want to streamline validation.
-Currently using custom validation, but that's only because if I wire in @Valid and enforce DTOs, I end up with a lot of exceptions that are hard to wrangle.
+- Currently using custom validation, but that's only because if I wire in @Valid and enforce DTOs, I end up with a lot of exceptions that are hard to wrangle.
 MethodArgumentNotValidExceptions can't be caught by ControllerAdvice and don't provide meaningful feedback.
-Once a UI is built, I can do front-end validation to block these at the form level and delete my custom validation while adding more reliance on Spring validation as a backup mechanism.
+Once the UI is finished, I can lean on front-end validation to block these at the form level and increase reliance on Spring back-end validations.
 - Multi-field PATCH updates.
-- Build out Thymeleaf UI pages to wire a front-end for these operations

 ## Done